AndyBowskill/andybowskill-js/content/blog/SOLID-and-other-acronyms /index.md

 ---
-title: Solid and Other Acronyms
+title: SOLID and Other Acronyms
 date: "2021-10-12T10:09:05"
 description: "Acronyms to bear in mind while problem-solving."
 ---